 After initial denial, property insurer pays condo association in full

 Sandpiper Condominiums is a 19-floor beachfront property located on Marco Island, Florida.
 The condominium suffered significant damage as a result of Hurricane Wilma.
 When the condominium association’s insurer failed to pay for the damage under a commercial property policy, Dale Kingman and Matthew Pierce carefully reviewed the policy on the association’s behalf and identified an avenue to coverage.
 After a week-long appraisal hearing with the insurance company, they recovered 100 percent of damages for the condominium association.

 Reluctant insurer pays for defense of an international nonprofit organization

 Outside the office, my wife and I enjoy spending time updating our 1924 home.
-I also enjoy biking with my family on the trails around Seattle and playing with my two children at local parks.
+We are also avid travelers and love taking our son and daughter on adventures abroad.
+I enjoy biking with my family and participating in my son’s and daughter’s varied activities, including both of their baseball teams.
 Whenever I have the opportunity, I like to play golf.
-I also enjoy travel abroad – especially to France, Spain, and England.
-For the past 13 years, I have been making my own red wine.
+For the past 15 years, I have been making my own red wine.
 Each year, I look forward to travelling to eastern Washington for the grape harvest.